Movatterモバイル変換

 From Wikipedia, the free encyclopedia

-Plantation complexes were common on agriculturalplantations in theSouthern United States from the 17th into the 20th century.
+Plantation complexes, large-scale, self-sufficient estates which produced cash crops for profit, were common on agriculturalplantations in theSouthern United States from the 17th into the 20th century.
 The complex included everything from the main residence down to thepens forlivestock.
-Until the abolition ofslavery, such plantations were generally self-sufficient settlements that relied on theforced labor of enslaved people.
+Until the abolition ofslavery, such plantations were generally reliant on theforced labor of enslaved people.

 Plantations are an important aspect of thehistory of the Southern United States, particularly before theAmerican Civil War.
 The mildtemperate climate, plentiful rainfall, and fertile soils of theSoutheastern United States allowed the flourishing of large plantations, where large numbers of enslaved Africans were held captive and forced to produce crops to create wealth for theplanter class, normally a whiteelite.[3]